 Development with Atelier requires a a running InterSystems IRIS instance to connect to.
 Your choices for InterSystems IRIS include several types of licensed and free evaluation instances; the instance need not be hosted by the system you are working on (although they must have network access to each other).
 For information on how to deploy each type of instance if you do not already have one to work with, see Deploying InterSystems IRIS in InterSystems IRIS Basics: Connecting an IDE.
-In connect Atelier to your InterSystems IRIS instance, use the connection information in InterSystems IRIS Connection Information in the same document.
+Connect Atelier to your InterSystems IRIS instance using the connection information in InterSystems IRIS Connection Information in the same document.

 One of the first tasks you must perform when getting started with Atelier is to define one or more server connections.
 The following steps describe how to create a connection.

 Your first step is to open the Atelier perspective.
 An Eclipse perspective is a set of UI resources, or views, that help you perform a group of related tasks.
 In this case, we need the Server Explorer view, which is part of the Atelier perspective.